testsigmahq/testsigma-tutorials/src/pages/tutorials/getting-started/automate-android-applications.md

 ---
 title: "Get Started with Automating Android Apps"
-metadesc: "A quick Tutorial to help you with your first steps to testing an android app using Testsigma"
+metadesc: "This quick tutorial discusses in detail on how to create basic tests for an android application using Mobile Test Recorder in Testsigma Application."
 noindex: false
 order: 1.3
 page_id: "Get Started with Automating Android Apps"